mirage335-colossus/ubiquitous_bash/README.md

 * Nested virtualization has not been specifically tested and documented.
 * ChRoot close function might have a path to exit true while mounts are still active.

 * KWrite under ChRoot may lock up the mounts, preventing _closeChRoot from working.
+Error messages suggest PulseAudio is not working normally.
 Nevertheless, cleanup seems to take place through the systemd hook upon shutdown.
 * LeafPad sometimes fails to launch from Docker container, apparently due to X11 issues.